Habitual Traffic Offender Defense

 - Any driving under the influence (DUI) violation;

-- Driving a commercial motor vehicle while his or her privilege is disqualified;
+- Driving a commercial motor vehicle while the driver’s privilege is disqualified;

 - Voluntary or involuntary manslaughter resulting from the operation of a motor vehicle.